Select Page

 Driving system-wide improvement to better serve patients

-More than 42,800 organ transplants were performed in the U.S. in 2022, an increase of nearly 1,500 over the previous year.
-The system’s success reflects its commitment to continuous improvement, which has driven 10 consecutive years of increases in the number of deceased-donor transplants performed.
-Thanks to the efforts of the national transplant network, 23 percent more deceased-donor transplants are performed today than five years ago.
+Thanks to the efforts of the national transplant network, more than 46,000 organ transplants were performed in the U.S. in 2023, an increase of more than 3,200 (8.9 percent) over the previous year.
+The system’s success reflects its commitment to continuous improvement, which has driven 13 consecutive years of increases in the number of deceased-donor transplants performed.

 But there is more work to do.